Azure/arc_jumpstart_drops/sample_app/lorawan_aio/_index.md

 - Paho MQTT Client Library

-  - For LoRaWAN Broker, we will be leveraging Paho library to post messages to MQTT topic using from LoRaWAN Broker.
+  - For LoRaWAN Broker, we will be leveraging Paho library to post messages to MQTT topic using the LoRaWAN Broker.
   - For details about the Paho library, please visit: <https://pypi.org/project/paho-mqtt/>

   - Install steps for Paho MQTT Library